 But more European spirit is needed.
 Luca de Meo, the CEO of French carmaker Renault, has urged the Spanish government to veto the EU combustion engine phase out by 2035.
-Renault warned that the Spanish government’s support for a 2035 phase out could negatively affect the future award of models to factories in Valencia, Valladolid and Seville, which have been selected to assemble five cars, two gearboxes and an engine, generating more than €12 million.
+Renault warned that the Spanish government’s support for a 2035 phase out could negatively affect the future award of models to factories in Valencia, Valladolid and Seville, which have been selected to assemble five cars, two gearboxes and an engine, generating more than €12 billion.
 The Renaulution roadmap is clear: while French factories will be in charge of pure electric models, the Spanish plants will be producing five new hybrid SUVs in 2022-2024.

 What this reveals is that the lack of a European industrial policy in the field of automotion is damaging for Europe’s ambition to remain both, one of the biggest producers of motor vehicles, and the world’s climate champion.
 As long as nation state thinking drives strategic industrial decisions – i.e. the award by Renault of zero emission models exclusively to domestic production sites – the European Union will fail to make its powerful automotive industry future-proof and meet its climate targets.

 Over now to heads of state and the European Parliament to commit to cleaning up all cars produced on the continent, and in doing so leave behind the anachronistic nation state thinking that is damaging the climate and Europe’s economy.